MuhammadSyauqiMurtadlo/MuhammadSyauqiMurtadlo/README.md

 ![Muhammad Syauqi Murtadlo](img/github-header-image.png)

-## I'm a Backend Developer and a DevOps Engineer!!❤️
+## I'm a Fullstack Web Developer and a DevOps Engineer!!❤️

 - 🔭 I’m currently working on a project that involves **Machine Learning** and **Blockchain**.
 - 🌱 I’m currently learning about [**Framework Laravel**](https://laravel.com)